aldec/TySOM-M-MPFS250T-REV2/BSP/hss/README.md

 $ make BOARD=tysom-m-mpfs250t
 ```

-After this step the hss.hex and hss.elf can be found within Default directory
+After this step the .hex and .elf can be found within Default directory

 ### Rebuilding <a name="rebuilding"/>

 HSS should be recompiled each time the PolarFire SoC MSS Configuration changed.
-1. Replace the boards/tysom-m-mpfs250t/soc_fpga_design/xml/Aldec_MSSv2_mss_cfg.xml file with new configuration xml file generated using PolarFire SoC MSS Configurator.
+1. Replace the boards/tysom-m-mpfs250t/soc_fpga_design/xml/Aldec_2022_2_mss_cfg.xml file with new configuration xml file generated using PolarFire SoC MSS Configurator.
 2. Remove boards/tysom-m-mpfs250t/soc_config directory
 3. Clean and make: